Draxsis/Discord-Dice-roller/README.md

 # Discord bot dice roller

-this is a simple code for discord bot it can roll 1d4, 1d6, 1d8, 1d10, 1d12, 1d20, 1d100 for you in your discord server.
+this is a simple code for discord bot it can roll every dice for you in your server.
 Actually it is the first version of this code i wrote it. :D

 To use the bot first replace your discord bot TOKEN and run the code then you can use it.

-**example** :

- >> $roll_1d4

-I'm glade if you tell me the bugs and problem you find in it !

-you can find me on Discord too and here is my Discord ID : Rolexsism#8597
+# Usage

+1. generate your discord bot TOKEN
+2. place it on bot and run it
+3. invite the bot into your server
+4. enjoy ^^

+# Commands

+`$roll` Supported rolls are:

+$roll 100 - Rolls from 1-100

+$roll 50-100 - Rolls from 50-100

+$roll 3d6 - Rolls 3 6-sided die

+also you can add modifiers with simply use `+` for example **1d20+2**